-One common contributor to poor body image is feeling a pressure to live up to an ‘ideal’ body type or appearance and feeling shame or other uncomfortable emotions when we perceive ourselves as not meeting this standard.
-Internalisation of this ideal has been linked to body dissatisfaction and disordered eating and depressive symptoms in children and young people (19, 34, 35).
-These distressing emotions were reflected in our survey, where 37% of young people said they felt upset, and 31% said they felt ashamed in relation to their body image.
+One common contributor to poor body image is pressure to live up to an ‘ideal’ body type or appearance and shame or other uncomfortable emotions when we perceive ourselves as not meeting this standard.
+The internalisation of this ideal has been linked to body dissatisfaction, disordered eating, and depressive symptoms in children and young people (19, 34, 35).
+These distressing emotions were reflected in our survey, where 37% of young people said they felt upset, and 31% said they felt ashamed about their body image.

 This ideal tends to be different between genders.
-Young women often report feeling a pressure to be thin, but to still maintain curves, whereas young men often report pressure to be tall and muscular (19,23).
+Young women often feel pressure to be thin but still maintain curves, whereas young men often report pressure to be tall and muscular (19,23).
 Children who rejected appearance-related ideals reported being more confident about their appearance and were least likely to report body image concerns (23).

-How young people develop their sense of ‘ideal’ appearance is varied, but young people themselves identify the media, pressure from family and friends, comparisons with peers, and personal factors like low self-esteem, feelings of depression, and a need for control as important influences on their own body image (36,37).
+How young people develop their sense of ‘ideal’ appearance is varied.
+Still, young people identify the media, pressure from family and friends, comparisons with peers, and personal factors like low self-esteem, feelings of depression, and a need for control as important influences on their body image (36,37).

 The media and social media

 One commonly researched influence on body image is exposure to unrealistic ‘ideal’ bodies through film, television, magazines, advertising and social media.
-Exposure to these images is thought to facilitate the valuing of these ‘ideal’ and unrealistic body types.
+Exposure to these images is thought to facilitate valuing these ‘ideal’ and unrealistic body types.
 One study, which followed 14- and 15-year-olds over three years, found that internalisation of these ‘ideal’ body shapes as presented in the media predicted negative emotions about appearance, which in turn predicted unhealthy eating behaviours (34).
-In our survey, 25% of young people (13% of boys and 37% of girls) said celebrities have caused them to worry in relation to their body image, and 19% (10% of boys and 28% of girls) said TV shows caused them to worry in relation to their body image.
+In our survey, 25% of young people (13% of boys and 37% of girls) said celebrities have caused them to worry about their body image, and 19% (10% of boys and 28% of girls) said TV shows caused them to worry about their body image.

 Using more social media has also been linked to children and young people feeling less satisfied with their bodies (38,39).
-In our survey, 40% of young people (26% of boys and 54% of girls) said that images on social media have caused them to worry in relation to their body image.
+In our survey, 40% of young people (26% of boys and 54% of girls) said that images on social media have caused them to worry about their body image.
 One possible explanation for this is that social media allows for negative comparisons with others based on appearance.
 This is something that has consistently been linked to body dissatisfaction (40).
-There are some studies that suggest time spent on social media is linked to frequency of appearance-related comparisons (41) and peer competition (42), which in turn may be linked to body dissatisfaction and mental health (41,42).
+Some studies suggest time spent on social media is linked to the frequency of appearance-related comparisons (41) and peer competition (42), which in turn may be linked to body dissatisfaction and mental health (41,42).